gasduster99/sppComp/try1/try1_2.md

 samples for the modeled period, the model is not applied.
 Rather than apply models inappropriately, these cases are speciated as the nominal species for their market category.
-We later demonstrate in Figure $(bars)$ that due to the prioritization for sampling heavily landed, or otherwise commercially realavent categories, a sample size heuristic such as this, typically only leads to nominal speciation in market categories and time periods where total landings are low.
+We later demonstrate in Figure $(bars)$ that due to the prioritization for sampling heavily landed, or otherwise commercially relevant categories, a sample size heuristic such as this, typically only leads to nominal speciation in market categories and time periods where total landings are low.
 Thus the expanded landings in these periods have a negligible effect on the